allegro/blog/_posts/2022-11-14-onion-architecture.md

 TODO: przykład z polityką

-The Book class can have a borrow method taking two parameters: a ReaderId and BookBorrowingPolicy.
+The Book class can have a borrow method taking two parameters: a `ReaderId` and `BookBorrowingPolicy`.
 The second argument is a class with a single method: `isSatisfiedBy(readerId, bookId)`.
 The implementation of the class takes a `ReaderRepository` interface as constructor parameter — the interface is defined in the domain layer, but its implementation lies in the infrastructure.
 Thus, the domain operates on the high level of abstraction leaving the